crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

 # Creating Package Review Proof

-Package Review Proof records results of your review of a version/release of a software package.
+A Package Review Proof records results of your review of a version/release of a software package.

 ## Responsibility

-It is important that your review is truthfull.
-At very least, make sure to adjust the `thoroughness` and `understanding` correctly.
+It is important that your review is truthful.
+At the very least, make sure to adjust the `thoroughness` and `understanding` correctly.

 Other users might use information you provide, to judge software quality and trustworthiness.

 Your Proofs are cryptographically signed and will circulate in the ecosystem.
-While there is no explicit or implicity legal responsibiltity attached to using `crev` system, other people will most probably use it to judge you, your other work, etc.
+While there is no explicit or implicity legal responsibility attached to using `crev` system, other people will most probably use it to judge you, your other work, etc.